yoavne26-hub/reversi-strategy-lab/README.md

 # Reversi AI Lab

-A browser-based Reversi web application built as more than a simple board-game clone.
-This project combines playable strategy gameplay, multiple AI opponents, post-game analysis, and a dedicated Simulation Lab for AI-vs-AI benchmarking and matchup comparison.
+Reversi AI Lab started as a browser version of a classic strategy game, but it quickly became something bigger.

+I did not want to build just another playable Reversi clone.
+I wanted to turn the game into a small environment for strategy, experimentation, and analysis — something you can play, inspect, compare, and learn from.
+The result is a web application that combines a full Reversi experience with multiple AI opponents, post-game analytics, and a dedicated Simulation Lab for AI-vs-AI benchmarking.

-It is designed as a portfolio-quality engineering project: part strategy game, part AI sandbox, and part analytics product.
+At its core, this project sits at the intersection of gameplay, analytics, and product thinking.
+It is part strategy game, part AI sandbox, and part data-driven interface.

 ## Overview

-Reversi AI Lab is a Python Flask + vanilla JavaScript application that brings several layers of the same problem space into one product:

-- a clean browser-based Reversi experience
-- local Player vs Player and Player vs AI gameplay
-- multiple AI strategies with distinct difficulty levels
-- post-game analytics and move progression charts
-- a Simulation Lab for repeated headless benchmark runs
-- remembered benchmark comparisons, dominance views, and pairwise matchup analysis

-The result is a project that is useful from multiple angles: it can be played as a game, inspected as an AI experiment, and reviewed as a product-focused analytics interface.
+The project is built with Python, Flask, and vanilla JavaScript, and is structured as a multi-page product rather than a single game screen.
+It supports regular gameplay, strategy benchmarking, replayable finished matches, and move-by-move analysis inside one connected experience.

+What makes it interesting to me is that the same system can be approached from different angles.
+You can open it as a game, as a strategy comparison tool, or as an interface for exploring how different AI approaches behave under the same rules.

-## Why This Project Is Interesting
+## What the Project Includes

-This project stands out because it does not stop at implementing Reversi correctly.
-It uses the game as a controlled environment for strategy comparison, simulation, and explainable analysis.

-Key strengths:

-- It blends game logic with AI experimentation rather than treating AI as a single opaque opponent.
-- It exposes strategy behavior through measurable outputs such as benchmark summaries, remembered comparisons, and representative-game analysis.
-- It includes user-facing analytics, not just engine-side calculations.
-- It reflects both engineering rigor and product thinking: gameplay, analysis, and instructional UX are all treated as first-class parts of the experience.

-## Feature Breakdown

-### Core Gameplay
+### Gameplay

-- Full browser-based Reversi play flow
-- Local Player vs Player mode
-- Player vs AI mode
-- Legal-move handling, pass logic, score tracking, and correct game-end detection
-- Move history and replay support
-- Undo support where appropriate
-- Multi-page app shell with dedicated Home, Play, Simulation Lab, and Settings pages
+The Play page supports both local PvP and Player vs AI matches in a browser-based interface.
+The full game loop is handled end to end, including legal move detection, pass handling, score tracking, game-end logic, move history, replay support, and undo where appropriate.

+Rather than treating the match as something that disappears once it ends, the app keeps the finished game meaningful.
+A completed match can be replayed, reviewed, and analyzed instead of just restarted.

-### AI & Strategy
+### AI Opponents

-- Multiple AI difficulty levels backed by distinct strategies:
-  - Easy: `RandomStrategy`
-  - Medium: `GreedyCornerStrategy`
-  - Advanced: `HybridHeuristicStrategy`
-  - Hard: `MinimaxStrategy`
-- Strategy tie-breaking behavior that remains deterministic only when evaluation is not tied
-- Headless AI-vs-AI simulation utilities for single games and repeated benchmark runs
-- Fair color rotation across benchmark batches
+The built-in AI ladder is designed to feel like a progression rather than a single computer mode.

+- **Easy — Random**
+  A simple baseline opponent that chooses any legal move.

+- **Medium — Greedy**
+  Focuses on immediately strong-looking moves, especially corners and local gain.

+- **Advanced — Hybrid**
+  Uses a broader heuristic mix that weighs positional strength more carefully.

+- **Hard — Minimax**
+  A search-based opponent built to offer the strongest built-in challenge.

+Behind the scenes, the project also supports headless AI-vs-AI simulations for repeated benchmarking.
+That made it possible to go beyond “which bot feels stronger” and actually measure matchup behavior across batches of games.

 ### Post-Game Analytics

-- Match summary after completed games
-- Move history and replay-compatible analysis data
-- Progression metrics serialized from the backend
-- Post-game charting on the Play page, including:
+One of the main ideas behind the project was that finished matches should be inspectable.

+After a game ends, the Play page exposes a post-game analysis layer with summary metrics and progression charts.
+Instead of only showing the final score, the app tracks how the match developed over time through views such as:

 - board control over time
 - weighted flips over time
 - flips per move
 - flip ratio over time

-- Highlight rows and compact side-average summaries for finished games
+This turns each game into something that can be studied, not just completed.

 ### Simulation Lab

-- Benchmark runner with async progress updates
-- Honest ETA estimation based on completed games
-- Single-run benchmark verdicts and metric summaries
-- Remembered benchmark runs stored in session memory
-- Comparison graphs across remembered runs
-- Dominance summary built from remembered measured results
-- Pairwise matchup matrix / heatmap for measured runs only
-- Representative-game breakdown for a selected remembered benchmark run
-- Tooltip-supported comparison views for matrix cells and graphs
+The Simulation Lab is the part that pushed the project beyond a standard game build.

+It allows repeated AI-vs-AI benchmark runs directly in the browser, with progress updates, current-run summaries, and remembered comparisons across runs from the same session.
+The Lab makes it possible to compare strategies in a more structured way through chart views, dominance summaries, matchup matrices, and one representative measured game per remembered run.

+In other words, instead of asking “which AI is better?” in a vague way, the project gives you a workspace for testing that question.

-### UX / Product Polish
+### Product and UX Layer

-- Multi-page product shell instead of a single overloaded screen
-- Dedicated settings and how-to-play surface
-- Local preference persistence for key frontend options
-- Dashboard-style Lab layout with current-run metrics, remembered comparison workspace, and drill-down analysis
-- Portfolio-oriented landing page and product framing

-## AI Ladder

-The built-in AI ladder is meant to serve both players and analysis:

-- **Easy / Random**: useful for basic play and low-pressure experimentation
-- **Medium / Greedy**: focuses on immediate gain and tactical corner opportunities
-- **Advanced / Hybrid**: stronger heuristic play with more strategic weighting
-- **Hard / Minimax**: search-based opponent for the strongest built-in challenge

-## About the Project
+I wanted the app to feel like a real small product, not a classroom demo hidden behind one page.

+That is why the project is structured around separate surfaces for Home, Play, Simulation Lab, and Settings.
+It includes onboarding guidance, local preference persistence, AI difficulty explanations, replay tools, and metric interpretation support inside the interface itself.

+That product layer matters to me just as much as the engine underneath it.
+A technically strong system becomes much more valuable when it is also readable, explorable, and usable.

+## Why I Built It

-Strategy games are a strong sandbox for algorithms, heuristics, and evaluation logic because they create clear rules, measurable outcomes, and meaningful tradeoffs.
-Reversi is especially useful in that regard: positional value, mobility, timing, and local tactics all matter, which makes it a good environment for experimenting with both AI behavior and user-facing explanation.
+Strategy games are a great sandbox for algorithms and evaluation logic because they create clear rules, measurable outcomes, and meaningful tradeoffs.
+Reversi is especially interesting in that sense because position, timing, mobility, and tactical swings all matter at once.

-I built this project as a way to combine several interests in one system: AI, analytics, optimization, product design, and technical clarity.
-The goal was not only to make the game playable, but to make the system inspectable.
-That meant treating benchmarks, comparison tooling, and post-game analysis as product features rather than internal developer utilities.
+I built this project as a way to bring several interests together in one system: AI, analytics, optimization, product design, and technical clarity.
+The goal was not only to make the game work correctly, but to make the system understandable from the outside.
+That meant treating benchmarks, comparison tooling, and post-game analysis as real features rather than developer-only extras.

-From a portfolio perspective, the project reflects the kind of work I am most interested in: systems that are technically rich under the hood, but still shaped around usability, interpretation, and clear product structure.
+From a portfolio perspective, this is the kind of work I want to keep doing: systems that are technically rich under the hood, but still shaped around usability, interpretation, and clear structure.

 ## Tech Stack